 Year Six - Amethyst and Garnet

-In Year Six we are Mrs Shelton in Garnet and Mrs Lavalle in Amethyst.
-Mrs Turner support across both classes.
+In Year Six we are Mrs Douglas in Garnet and Miss Osbaldiston in Amethyst.
+Miss Doyle supports across both classes.

 We start the year with a wonderful team–building experience at Hindleap Warren.
 The children are able to build on their resilience, problem solving skills, and independence that are so crucial to this last year of primary school.
 They challenge themselves, get muddy, hang out with their friends and generally have a fabulous time.
 Many memories are made now that will stay with the children for the rest of their life.

 As the year truly gets under way, we expect the children to take their new found confidence and apply this in the classroom, preparing them for the SATs tests to come, but also for the new challenges they will encounter going into secondary school.
 Year Six is all about the children persevering through finding their own solutions, having their own voice, and becoming responsible and mature citizens of the school and wider community.
 To support them in this we offer a range of trips such as our Citizenship experience where they learn about staying safe and being street-wise, and we also run a mindfulness course later in the year as part of PSHE to support their well-being as young adults.